szigony/ceu-dv3/assignment/README.md

 - Movies Watched
 - Time Spent on Netflix

-And looking at a trend of the last N number of days at a glance with `plotly` charts (idea from [htmlwidgets.org](http://www.htmlwidgets.org/)), as well as the genres of these titles.
+And looks at a trend of the last N number of days at a glance with `plotly` charts (idea from [htmlwidgets.org](http://www.htmlwidgets.org/)), as well as the genres of these titles.

 ### Statistics